auth0/docs/articles/user-profile/index.md

 For more information about User Profiles, please see [User Profile: In-Depth Details](/user-profile/user-profile-details).

-## Manage User Profiles in the Management Dashboard
+## Manage User Profiles using the Management Dashboard

 Use the Auth0 Management Dashboard ("Dashboard") to manage User Profiles.